- What is radiation therapy? When is it used?

 What is internal radiation therapy?

-Your doctor may recommend internal radiation therapy (which is also called brachytherapy [brake-ee-THER-uh-pee]) as the best way to treat your cancer.
-This type of radiation does not use radiation beams aimed from a large machine.
-Instead, the radiation source is usually sealed in a small holder (called an implant).
+Internal radiation therapy uses a radiation source that’s usually sealed in a small holder (called an implant).
 The implant is placed very close to or inside the tumor.
 It’s placed so that it harms as few normal cells as possible.
-The radioactive material may be left in the body for only a short time, or it may be left there permanently.
-This allows the doctor to give a higher dose of radiation to a smaller area than is possible with external radiation treatment.
+Internal radiation therapy lets the doctor give a higher dose of radiation to a smaller area than might be possible with external radiation treatment.

 How are implants placed in the body?

-Sealed radioactive substances are put into body cavities or body tissue with applicators, which are often metal tubes or plastic tubes called catheters.
-This is done in a hospital operating room.
-You will get anesthesia, which may be either general (where drugs are used to put you into a deep sleep so that you don’t feel pain) or local (where part of your body is numbed).
-The doctor puts the applicators in using an imaging test (such as an x-ray or MRI) to find the exact place they need to go.
+Sealed radioactive substances are put into body cavities or body tissue with applicators (AP-lick-ate-ur), which are often metal tubes or plastic tubes called catheters (cath-it-urs).
+These are typically put in place in a hospital operating room.
+You will get anesthesia (an-es-THEE-zhuh), which may be either general (where drugs are used to put you into a deep sleep so that you don’t feel pain) or local (where part of your body is numbed).
+The doctor usually puts the applicators in using an imaging test (such as an x-ray or MRI) to find the exact place they need to go.

-During the actual radiation treatment, the radioactive implants are put into the body through the applicator(s).
+The radioactive implants are put into the body through the applicator(s).
 Some implants are permanent.
 They are put in through the applicator and then the applicator is removed.
 Other implants are left in only for a certain amount of time.
-For the implants that will be removed after a certain time, but then put in again later, the applicator is often left in until the treatment is finished (stitches may be used to keep it in place).
-The applicator is removed when the implants are taken out for the last time.
+If the implants will be removed but then put in again later, the applicator is often left in until the treatment is finished (stitches may be used to keep it in place).
+The applicator is then removed when the implants are taken out for the last time.

 How long do implants stay in place?

 The type of implant you receive and your treatment schedule will depend on the kind of cancer, where it is in your body, your general health, and other treatments you have had.
-Some implants deliver low doses of radiation.
-They are left in place for many days or may even be permanent.
-Others deliver high doses of radiation and are taken out after only a few minutes.
+Some implants are taken out after several minutes, while others are left in place for a day or more, or might even be permanent.

-Some temporary implants are left in place from 1 to 7 days.
-For larger implants, depending on where the implant is, you may have to stay in a hospital bed and lie fairly still to keep it from moving.
+Some temporary implants are left in place from 1 to a few days.
+You will probably have to stay in the hospital, sometimes in a special room, during treatment.
+For larger implants, you might have to stay in bed and lie fairly still to keep it from moving.

-Some smaller implants (such as the seeds or pellets) may be left in—they are never taken out.
+Some smaller implants (such as the seeds or pellets) are left in place – they are never taken out.
 Over the course of several weeks they stop giving off radiation.
 The seeds are about the size of rice grains and rarely cause problems.
-If your implants are to be left in, you may be able to go home the same day they are put in (or the day after).
+If your implants are to be left in, you may be able to go home the same day they are put in.
 But you will need to stay in the treatment center until the anesthesia wears off.
-Sometimes special precautions are needed for a few weeks to protect family and friends from the radiation given off by the implants.
-Be sure to ask your health care team about this.

 How will I feel during implant therapy?